Sydney-Informatics-Hub/Somatic-ShortV/README.md

 In your high level directory `git clone https://github.com/Sydney-Informatics-Hub/Somatic-ShortV.git`. `Somatic-ShortV` contains the scripts of the workflow.
 Submit all jobs within `Somatic-ShortV`.

+#### 2. Tool dependances

+The tools required to run this pipeline include:

+* `openmpi/4.1.0`
+* `nci-parallel/1.0.0a`
+* GATK4.
+The pipeline is compatible with versions: `gatk/4.1.2.0`,`gatk/4.1.8.1`.
+It has not been tested with other versions of GATK4.

+Use `module avail` to check if they are currently globally installed.

-If you have used [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, you are ready to start, otherwise please follow the remaining set up steps.
+If you have used [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, you can skip the remaining set up steps.

-#### 2. Prepare your `<cohort>.config` file
+#### 3. Prepare your `<cohort>.config` file

 * [See here](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM/blob/fastq-to-bam-v2/README.md#1-prepare-your-cohortconfig-file) for a full description
 * `<cohort>.config` is a TSV file with one row per unique sample, matching the format in the example below.
 Start header lines with `#`